 I was stunned by the stark contrast in personality.
 She went from Viet rage into this sweet little grandma begging for money, and I was scared.
 I had no idea what she would do next and wanted to get away from the situation as much as possible.
 She was shaking like crazy while walking towards us.

 We could have outrun her, but something felt wrong about leaving this lady, and I was scared she’d hurt herself.
 So I handed over some money to her, which calmed her down.
 But then she started breathing so hard and looked like she was about to fall.
-Gary quickly grabbed her hand and eased her down so that she could sit on the stairs.
+G quickly grabbed her hand and eased her down so that she could sit on the stairs.
 We then immediately left because I didn’t know if it was all an act for a bigger scam – my gut feeling told me to jet.

 Instead of feeling repulsed or upset about the situation, I felt sad for her